evoluteur/evolutility-server-node/README.md

 #### Discovery

 Returns the list of Objects and their APIs (only objects flagged active are included).
-This end-point must be enabled in the configuration with {apiInfo: true}.

 ```
 GET /
 ```
+Note: This end-point must be enabled in the configuration with {apiInfo: true}.

 #### Charts